Daniel's

 Even now You have made known to me what we requested of You,

-This is one of the great prayers of the Bible.
-It truly needs to be read and re-read and cries out to be meditated upon.
-As I was in the midst of writing this chapter, Daniel's inspired prayer really spoke to me.
+This is one of the great praise passages of the Bible.
+It truly needs to be read and reread and cries to be meditated upon.
+As I was in the midst of writing this chapter, Daniel's inspired praise really spoke to me.
 It's a prayer of the Spirit, you see.
 It rings like a great golden bell of truth.
 Let the name of God be blessed forever and ever.
-It is so easy for us, children of the living God, to think that we know something ... that we have "discovered" something ... that we can teach something ... perhaps that we can even write something of truth and importance ... that we have something to offer that came from us ... our ability to understand ... our study ... our training ... our insight ... but, beloved, may I say to you, if you or I know anything, understand anything or have any degree of knowledge or wisdom whatsoever, it all came from God.
-It has all been given to us, beloved.
-John 16:13 says,
+It is so easy for we, children of the living God, to think that we know something ... that we have "discovered" something ... that we can teach something ... perhaps that we can even write something of truth and importance ... that we have something to offer that came from us ... our ability to understand ... our study ... our training ... our insight ... but, beloved, may I say to you, if you or I know anything, understand anything, have any degree of knowledge or wisdom whatsoever ... it all came from God.
+It has all been given to us.
+John 16:13, says,

 But when he, the Spirit of truth, comes, he will guide you into all truth.
 He will not speak on his own; he will speak only what he hears, and he will tell you what is yet to come.

-As it was with Daniel, so it is with us as well.
-So, like him, let us always be quick to say, Let the name of God be blessed forever and ever.
-Daniel gave God all the glory and so should you and I.
+So first, like Daniel, let's be quick to say, Let the name of God be blessed forever and ever.
+Daniel gave God all the glory.

-Another thing about Daniel's prayer here, is ...
+Second thing we observe here in Daniel's prayer is his understanding ...
 It is He who changes the times and the epochs.
-Such as?
-Well, one thing that comes to mind is how God has, from time to time, changed the way that he deals with men.
-I call the result of those changes dispensations.
+Which means?
+Well, for one thing it means that God has, from time to time, changed the way that he deals with men.
+I call the result of those changes ... dispensations.
 You might call them something else.
 Dispensation is a good Bible word, however.
 As you have it in Ephesians 1:10,

 That in the dispensation of the fullness of times he might gather together in one all things in Christ, both which are in heaven, and which are on earth; even in him...

-In the history of God's dealings with men, he has changed his methodology from time to time, as he willed.
-And, these changes resulted in a period of time, epoch, or era, when the dealings of God with men was markedly different from what it was before or would be after.
-For example, almost everyone agrees that God dealt with men under the Law of Moses in the Old Testament (instituted at Mount Sinai), very differently than he deals with men in this present age of the New Testament ... the dispensation of grace (instituted at the Cross of Christ).
-So, there are at least two great dispensations in the Bible ... the dispensation of the Law (Old Testament) and the dispensation of Grace (New Testament).
-I believe that it is these changes along with others that the Spirit had in mind in Daniel's prayer, when he said ...
+In the history of God's dealings with men, then, God has changed his methodology from time to time, according to his own will.
+And, these changes resulted in a period of time, epoch, or era or dispensation, when the dealings of God with men was markedly different from what they were before or would be after.
+For example, almost everyone agrees that God dealt with his Jewish people under the Law (instituted at Mount Sinai), very differently than he deals with us in this present New Covenant age of grace (instituted at the Cross of Christ).
+So, there are at least two great dispensations in the Bible ... the dispensation of the Law (Old Testament) and the dispensation of Grace (the lion's share of the New Testament).
+Truly...
 It is He who changes the times and the epochs.

-One last thought, before we move on.
-It is clear that Daniel and his friends recognized the power of corporate prayer.
-They took their problems before God, together.
+Thirdly, Daniel and his friends fully recognized the power of corporate prayer.
+Together, they joined hands and took their problems before God.
+Unfortunately, most churches in America today have almost completely lost this so important function.
 Jesus said in Matthew 18:19,

 Again I say unto you that if two of you shall agree on earth as touching anything that they shall ask, it shall be done for them of my Father which is in Heaven.

-It was the corporate prayers of his people, that Christ chose to answer in the sending of his Holy Spirit in Acts 2.
-And, it was corporate prayer that God used to spring Peter from prison in Acts 12.
+It was in the midst of corporate prayer, that Christ chose to send his Holy Spirit in Acts 2.
+Also, it was by corporate prayer that God sprung Peter from prison in Acts 12.
 Someone has said ...
 A church will never amount to a hill of beans for the Kingdom of God unless it is willing to get on its knees together before God.
-When the people of God get serious ... and come before God together, things happen.
-Daniel and his friends brought their problems to ... the God of Heaven ... together.
-And, God answered.
-This name, here, the God of Heaven, is found almost exclusively in the Bible captivity books of Ezra, Ezekiel, Nehemiah and Daniel.
-These were books written after the God of Glory had departed from the Temple and was no longer on earth, you see.
+When the people of God get serious and come to God together, things happen.
+Daniel and his friends brought their problem to the God of Heaven ... together.
+And God answered.
+The name here, by the way, the God of Heaven, is found almost exclusively in the captivity books of the Bible ...
+Ezra, Nehemiah, Ezekiel and Daniel.
+These were books written after the God of Glory had departed from the Temple and was no longer present on the earth, you see.

 Therefore, Daniel went in to Arioch, whom the king had appointed to destroy the wise men of Babylon; he went and spoke to him as follows: 'Do not destroy the wise men of Babylon!
 Take me into the king's presence, and I will declare the interpretation to the king.'
 Then Arioch hurriedly brought Daniel into the king's presence and spoke to him as follows: 'I have found a man among the exiles from Judah who can make the interpretation known to the king!'
 The king said to Daniel, whose name was Belteshazzar, 'Are you able to make known to me the dream which I have seen and its interpretation?'
 Daniel answered before the king and said, 'As for the mystery about which the king has inquired, neither wise men, conjurers, magicians nor diviners are able to declare it to the king.
 However, there is a God in heaven who reveals mysteries, and He has made known to King Nebuchadnezzar what will take place in the latter days.
 This was your dream and the visions in your mind while on your bed.
 As for you, O king, while on your bed your thoughts turned to what would take place in the future; and He who reveals mysteries has made known to you what will take place.
 But as for me, this mystery has not been revealed to me for any wisdom residing in me more than in any other living man, but for the purpose of making the interpretation known to the king, and that you may understand the thoughts of your mind.

-This must have all occurred quite rapidly because, when Daniel went to Arioch, the man had not yet begun to carry out his orders to execute all the wise men of Babylon.
-He told Arioch that he knew the interpretation of the king's dream.
-So, immediately, Arioch ushered him in before the king.
-Are you able to make known to me the dream which I have seen and its interpretation, Nebuchadnezzar asked.
+All this must have occurred quite rapidly because, when Daniel went to Arioch, the man had not yet begun to carry out his order to execute all the wise men of Babylon.
+Daniel informed Arioch that he knew the interpretation of the king's dream.
+Immediately, Arioch ushered him in before the king.
+Are you able to make known to me the dream which I have seen and its interpretation, Nebuchadnezzar asked?
 His tone was, no doubt, skeptical.
 I don't blame him, do you?
-He had never known anything but the so-called wisdom of his magicians and their ilk, and he was so fed up with it that he had ordered them all executed.
+He had never known anything but the so-called wisdom of his magicians and their ilk, and he was so fed up with them that he had ordered all of them to be executed!

 ...the wisdom of this world is foolishness before God for it is written, 'He is the one who catches the wise in their craftiness'